Tags: Fascism, Keith Ellison, minnesota, Robin Hood, taxes

 One day after House Republicans urged the governor to call a special session and finalize negotiations on six budget bills which would put state employees back to work and restore services to Minnesotans, Dayton claimed they were unwilling to meet with him.
 “It was pointed out that the legislature asked for a special session and a ‘lights on bill’ repeatedly–before the shutdown,” Maves reported.
 “Funny, he had no comment.”

-Tags: minnesota, taxes, Government, Mark Dayton, shutdown, Take Action Minnesota, Keith Downey
+Tags: Government, Keith Downey, Mark Dayton, minnesota, shutdown, Take Action Minnesota, taxes

 Remember that scene from Die Hard with a Vengeance where the bad guy forces John McClain to stand around in Harlem while wearing a racially provocative sign?
 That’s kind of how I felt as a declared Tea Party guy walking into a piping hot union meeting at the Edina Community Center on Thursday night.
 Take Action Minnesota, a coalition of leftist organizations, hosted a mini-rally attempting to shift blame to Republicans for Governor Dayton’s state shutdown.
 The event was one of three on the same day.
 The others were held in Eagan and St. Cloud.